Skip to main content

 Returning applicants can determine if they should ask current funders for more money next year based on the median grant size to Returning Grantees.
 In the chart above, Repeat Grantees were awarded a median of $110,000 in 2023.

-By using the IRS’ classification codes of nonprofits, spot trends like giving by category to understand what cause areas a funder likes funding most.
+By using the IRS’ classification codes for nonprofits, you can spot trends like giving by category in order to understand which cause or focus area a funder tends to award the most.

 In the example below, see how Community Improvement & Capacity Building, along with Education are the Kresge Foundation's two most funded areas of giving.

-Dig deeper into subclassifications, such as comparing Economic Development grant amounts to Community Service Clubs grant amounts to see what those subcategories Mode and Median Grant amounts are.
+Dig deeper into subclassifications, such as comparing the grant amounts for Economic Development and Community Service Clubs in order to calculate the Mode and Median of their respective Grant Amounts.

 The faster you can identify patterns, the faster you can prioritize the best fit funders and start focusing on building those funder relationships.
 Interested in seeing how you stack up against your peers?
 Read more about Peer Prospecting here.